dgraph-io/cloud-docs/content/admin/schema-modes.md

 +++

 Dgraph Cloud supports three different schema modes, which control how the underlying Dgraph instance is configured.
-Each mode is pre-configured keeping ease of use in mind:
+Each mode is pre-configured to provide simplicity and ease-of-use.

+The schema modes are as follows:

-- [Read-Only mode](#read-only-mode), where no schema changes or mutations are allowed.
+- [Read-Only mode](#read-only-mode): In this mode, no schema changes or mutations are allowed.
-- [Strict mode](#strict-mode), only allowing mutations on predicates that are already present in the schema.
+- [Strict mode](#strict-mode): In this mode, only mutations on predicates that are already present in the schema are allowed.
-- [Flexible mode](#flexible-mode) removes any restriction on schemas and mutations, and provides access to advanced Dgraph features.
+- [Flexible mode](#flexible-mode): In this mode, there are no global restrictions on schemas and mutations;
+   this mode also provides access to advanced Dgraph features.

-{{% notice "tip" %}}
 By default, your Dgraph Cloud schema will run in [Strict mode](#strict-mode).
 If you want to have the same behavior as a local Dgraph instance, change your schema to [Flexible mode](#flexible-mode).
-{{% /notice %}}

 ## Read-only Mode